What Bash Scripting Is and Why Server Administrators Rely on It

 set -o pipefail

 These three settings make scripts safer and failures more obvious.
-Always include them at the top of production scripts.
+Always include them at the top of production scripts that you rely on for important server tasks.

 Exit Codes and Error Handling